hrldcpr/Bezier.hs/README.md

 Notice that the return type of all of our functions is a parametric function from time to some value.
 We can make this more apparent with a type alias `type Parametric a = Time -> a`.

-It turns out `Parametric` is a monad—specifically the *function monad*, for passing around an implicit argument—so we can use Haskell's monadic `do` notation and its many monadic helper functions to get rid of most of the mentions of *t*:
+It turns out `Parametric` is a monad—specifically the *function monad*, for passing around an implicit argument—so we can use Haskell's monadic `do` notation ([remember](https://twitter.com/matthandlersux/status/703021939682516993): *do no tation can do no harm*) and its many monadic helper functions to get rid of most of the mentions of *t*:

 ### The final implementation:
 ```haskell